-Having a savings safety net is absolutely essential.
-It’s self-insurance – which is the most reliable form of insurance to have, because you don’t have to depend on anyone else for your money.
-You are insuring yourself by creating your very own emergency fund.
+Having a savings safety net is absolutely essential to protect your income.
+It’s your very own insurance, which is the most reliable form to have.
+You won’t need to depend on anyone else for your money, as you’re insuring yourself with your own emergency fund.

-Your emergency fund should have enough money in it to cover your expenses for at least three months, ideally six.
-Yes that is going to be a substantial amount of money, but it is so, so important to have this savings account.
+In your savings, you should have enough money to cover your expenses for at least three months, ideally six.
+Yes, that is going to be a substantial amount of money, but it is so, so important to have this savings account.

 Why?
-Because if you suddenly lose your job or you can’t work due to illness or other problems, you can at least pay your bills and keep the roof over your head.
+Because if you suddenly lose your job or you can’t work due to illness or other problems, you can at least pay your bills and keep a roof over your head.

-The added bonus: If you don’t lose your job, you still have a nice wad of money quietly earning you interest in a savings account that you can enjoy in your retirement.
+There’s also an added bonus.
+If you don’t lose your job, you still have a nice wad of money quietly earning you interest in a savings account that you can enjoy in your retirement.

 So how do you set up this savings safety net?
-Well, you need to open an easy-access savings account with the best interest rate you can get – check out the best deals now here.
-Then put as much money as you can spare into it each week.
+Well, you need to open an easy-access savings account with the best interest rate you can get.
+Then, put as much money as you can spare into it each week.

-Unfortunately, you will have to wait before you start to get the benefits – usually around 13 weeks/three months is the norm.
-You can get policies that will pay out from the moment you have to be off work – but the monthly premiums for those are much higher.
+Usually, you’ll have to wait before you receive benefits.
+This is normally the four-week mark.
+You can get policies that will pay out from the moment you’re off work, but the monthly premiums for those are much higher.

 WARNING!
 Income protection insurance does not protect you against unemployment.
 If you are made redundant, this form of insurance will not pay out.

 Why not?
-Because we think it’s expensive and in many cases it doesn’t pay out when you need it.
+We think it’s expensive and in many cases it doesn’t pay out when you need the cash.

 Redundancy insurance, also known as unemployment insurance or redundancy cover, is supposed to provide a payout if you lose your job.

-The idea is that redundancy insurance will pay out if you lose your job because of compulsory redundancy.
-On the whole, you get paid about 50-65% of the income you were on, up to a maximum benefit of £1,000-2,000 a month.
-But you can’t claim if you choose voluntary redundancy.
+The idea is that redundancy insurance will pay out if you lose your job because of an involuntary redundancy.
+On the whole, you’ll get paid about 70% of your income.
+Some policies will cap the limit and they have a maximum benefit of £1,000-2,000 a month.

-If you do manage to get a pay-out you must be able to prove that you’re actively seeking work and you’ll only get the benefits for 12 months (24 months with some policies).
-After that you’re on your own.
+If you do manage to get a pay-out, you must be able to prove that you’re actively seeking work.
+Once you’ve proven this, you’ll get the benefits for 12 months (24 months with some policies).
+But after that you’re on your own.

 If you’re keen on protecting your income against redundancy, you’re better off with the next point….

-If your savings safety net is still a work in progress and you have a mortgage to pay, then you should seriously consider mortgage payment protection insurance (MPPI).
+If your savings safety net is still a work in progress and you have a mortgage to pay, then you should seriously consider mortgage payment protection insurance (MPPI) to protect your income.

 WARNING!
 Don’t just get the insurance offered to you by your mortgage lender.
 Figures from the Council of Mortgage Lenders show that of the borrowers who have MPPI, three-quarters took out the cover with their mortgage provider.
-But these ‘bolt-on’ policies tend to be more expensive – up to three times as much as those from independent providers who charge around £5 a month for every £100 of monthly repayment.
+These ‘bolt-on’ policies tend to be more expensive.
+In fact, they’re up to three times as much as those from independent providers who charge around £5 a month for every £100 of monthly repayment.

 As well as looking at the price of MPPI, you need to be aware of exclusions with the cover.
-Many MPPI policies will exclude stress and back trouble – two of the most common reasons for claims – so ideally you should find a policy that includes these conditions.
+Many MPPI policies will exclude stress and back trouble, which are two of the most common reasons for claims.
+Ideally, you should find a policy that includes these conditions.

 Be aware that claims will not be met if you knew you were likely to be made redundant when you took out the policy.